 Does DHT affect transplanted hairs?

 Dihydrotestodterone is a byproduct of a male sex hormone, testosterone.
 It can be responsible for post-transplant hair loss.
 It can affect hairs after transplant and can shed them the same way as in case before transplant.
 DHT binds with different types of receptors present all over the body.
-It causes hair growth all over the body with the exception of the scalp where it causes hair fall in sensitive individuals.
+It causes growth all over the body with the exception of the scalp where it causes shedding in sensitive individuals.
 DHT binding affinity with receptors is not the same all over.
 In the crown area and hairline, the receptor binding is maximum and this is the reason, people start to notice a receding hairline in the initial stages followed by partial balding in the crown area.
 This hormone is least bound to the temporal region and back of head, occipital region.
 The hairs remain in these areas giving the horseshoe-like appearance after most of the baldness have occurred from the crown region.
 The transplanted hairs if taken from the back of the head and temporal region are somewhat resistant or less sensitive towards this hormone.
 If the back of the head or temporal area serves as the donor area, the chances of hair loss due to DHT would be less.

 Why do hairs shed after transplant?

 All the physiological phenomena occurring in our bodies follow their specific cycles.
 Same is the case applied while relating to the shedding.
 All hairs are destined to fall irrespective of their area of growth and thickness.
 When they fall, new hairs grow in their place.
 When a person undergoes a hair transplant, he notices that the transplanted follicles shed after a specific time.
-This is because the innate life cycle of follicles which shed the previous hairs, undergoes rest and supports the growth of new hairs.
+This is because the innate life cycle of follicles which shed the previous hairs, undergoes rest and supports the growth of new.

 How long does shock loss last after hair transplant?